j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 observation here is that `rand` wasn't seeded ([remember this for later](#02---rage-against-the-random)).
 Thereafter a page is created (called here `door`) where the starting address is calculated using `rand_var` with the bits "left-shifted" 12 positions.
-Also the protections of this page uses `v9` times 3 where if the value is 1, then the protection will be the value 3 that is `PROT_READ` and `PROT_WRITE`, and if the value is 0, the protection is `PROT_NONE` (pages cannot be accessed) (again, check the [original](https://github.com/google/google-ctf/blob/master/2022/misc-segfault-labyrinth/challenge/challenge.c#L97)
+Also the protections of this page uses `v9 * 3` and if this result is 1, then the protection will be the value 3 that is `PROT_READ` and `PROT_WRITE`, and if the value is 0, the protection is `PROT_NONE` (pages cannot be accessed) (again, check the [original](https://github.com/google/google-ctf/blob/master/2022/misc-segfault-labyrinth/challenge/challenge.c#L97)